atrium — Docs

 atrium pane undock <pane-id>

-atrium pane pin <pane-id> # toggle workspace-scope ↔ global pin
+atrium pane pin <pane-id> # toggle project-scope ↔ global pin

 # Open a dock-eligible pane straight into a slot